hundredrabbits/Orca/README.md

 ## Advanced Controls

 Some of Orca's features can be **controlled externally** via UDP though port `49160`, or via its own command-line interface.
 To activate the command-line prompt, press `CmdOrCtrl+K`.
-The prompt can also be used to inject patterns or graphics, local files are located in the same directory as the active `.orca` file.
+The prompt can also be used to inject patterns or change settings.

 ### Injection Mode